Charles Proteus Steinmetz

 eix = sin(x) + icos(x)

 Surprisingly, this does indeed simplify the math.
-If you want multiple a waveform by itself using the exponential, it simply doubles the exponential term.
+If you want multiply a waveform by itself using the exponential, it simply doubles the exponential term.

 (eix)2 = eix × eix = e2ix